koblas/skitoy/content/post/2009-01-07-moores-law-and-silicon-valley.md

 dsq_thread_id:
   - 293256368
 categories:
-  - General
+  - Thoughts

 ---
-Random thought&#8230; Silicon Valley had a downturn in 1987, 2001 and 2009.
+Random thought --- Silicon Valley had a downturn in 1987, 2001 and 2009.

 This yeilds a 14, 8 year cycle.
-Pretty close to Moore&#8217;s law (the rate of downturn increases every ten years).
+Pretty close to Moore's law (the rate of downturn increases every ten years).

-I know, it stupid&#8230; told you it was random.
+I know, it stupid... told you it was random.